 Who Pays for Credit Card Fraud?

-Now, the most recent data shows that consumers lost over $16 billion from identity theft and fraud in 2016, while card issuers and merchants lost $22.8 billion.
-By 2025, The Nilson Report suggests that card issuers and merchants could be seeing losses nearing $45 billion…so suffice it to say that fraud isn’t going anywhere soon!
+The FTC doesn’t receive reports on all fraud cases, so many other sources report a much higher cost.
+According to CNBC, consumers lost over $56 billion from identity theft and fraud in 2020, while card issuers and merchants lost $28.65 billion.
+By 2027, Nilson Report suggests that card issuers and merchants could be seeing losses nearing $37.50 billion… so suffice it to say that fraud isn’t going anywhere soon!

 Who Investigates the Fraud?

 For most cases under $2,000, credit card fraud is investigated by the issuing bank or card provider and not the police.
-This is mainly because some police departments don’t consider cases under $2,000 worth investigating.
+This is mainly because some police departments don’t consider cases under $2,000 worthy of investigating.

 In cases where the dollar amount exceeds $2,000, local police will typically get involved and work alongside the card issuer to pursue the criminal.
 For very large cases, the Federal Trade Commission may be involved.

-The New York Post reported that one fraud prevention company saw a 15% spike in overall online fraud attempts, which was likely related to the stolen data.
-(Usually, surges in online fraud are seen during the holiday season, not late summer.)
+The New York Post reported that 1 fraud prevention company saw a 15% spike in overall online fraud attempts, which was likely related to the stolen data (usually, surges in online fraud are seen during the holiday season, not late summer).

 Similar spikes in online fraud activity occurred in the 3-month window just after hacks on Home Depot in 2014 and Target in 2015, though the scale of this Equifax breach means consumers could feel the effects for much longer.